-If any drink exemplifies the flavors that Campari has to offer, it's probably straight Campari, but besides that, our Drink Of The Week really shows off this wonderful bitter liqueur.
-It may be based on just a simple sour formula, but I am surprised how much I enjoy this drink.
-It's not very strong either which makes it a nice option before dinner.
+If any drink exemplifies the flavors that Campari has to offer, it’s probably straight Campari, but besides that, our Drink Of The Week really shows off this wonderful bitter liqueur.
+It may be based on just a simple sour formula, but we are surprised how much we enjoy this drink.
+It’s not very strong either which makes it a nice option before dinner.

 1.5 oz Campari

 Add the Campari, lemon juice, simple syrup and egg white to a shaker, seal, and shake without ice for 30 seconds.
 Open the shaker, add ice and shake to chill.
 Strain into a chilled cocktail glass and garnish the surface with orange bitters.

 We first encountered this cocktail at a homemade bitters seminar at the Bradstreet Crafthouse.
 It incorporates so many concepts into a single recipe that it might be the perfect teaching tool.
 First, you have the basic sour formula which demonstrates the importance of balance.
 Then, there is the egg white which let’s you explain how protein can be used to create a frothy emulsion.
 You can also demonstrate the mime shake (without ice), and how it helps build a healthy meringue before you add ice to chill the contents of the shaker.
 You can obviously discuss bitterness and how Campari is just one of many potable bitters.
 Finally, you can point out how the orange bitters garnish gives the drink an aromatic nose.

 For such a simple cocktail, there is a lot going on here.
 Could you substitute Aperol?
 We don’t see why not, but you might want to reduce the simple syrup a bit.
 You could also try using maraschino as a sub for the syrup altogether.
 This cocktail certainly has possibilities.
 Give it a try and let us know what you think.

 We’re a big fan of bitter cocktails, great choice for drink of the week!